and-rewsmith/iotedge/doc/test-dashboard.md

 ## Architecture Diagram
 ![Backend Architecture](./images/BackendArchResize.jpg "Backend Architecture")

+## Frontend Layout
+The home page will show one grid of build, test, kpi pass/fail indicators per branch.
+These will be clickable, opening up a separate dashboard, allowing users to get granular information surrounding the pass/fail.
+For stress and longhaul this drill-down is essential as the vsts pipeline only displays initial deployment status.
+For connectivity, this is also essential as the test result result information is difficult to visually parse from the vsts logs.
+For CI, E2E, and image builds, a deep link to the vsts build will display all the information necessary.
+Although, if we want to track failure details past 30 days of history then we should store relevant information.
+This should be treated with low priority.

 ## Approach
 Due to time restrictions, we should build the dashboard in iterations: